erfanesmaeeli/ceckiau/README.md

 # CECkiau
-This is my first experience with Django.
+This is my first experience with Django & Bootstrap.
 <br>
 Developed at 2018
 <br>